 Currently working at Eastern Mennonite University (EMU) in Harrisonburg, VA as the Web Content Manager and Strategist.
 He is a graduate of Goshen College with degrees in Informatics and Biology and will be graduating this summer from EMU from the MBA program with a focus in non-profit leadership.
 Additionally, this summer Caleb and his wife, Hannah, will be relocating to Jackson, MS to work be Mennonite Mission Network as unit leaders for their Service Adventure program leading participants who are recent high school graduates.

-Associate professor at Africa International University (AIU), Kenya, and currently serves as Director of Institute for the Study of African Realities (ISAR) at the university.
-He is also an ordained minister of the Presbyterian Church in Korea (PCK) and holds a PhD in Intercultural Studies.
-His missionary services in East Africa began in 1989 as he joined Africa Inland Church, Kenya.
-He served as church planter in Isiolo, northern Kenya from 1990 to 1993.
+His missionary services in East Africa began after he was ordained as a minister by the Presbyterian Church in Korea (PCK) in 1989.
+He joined Africa Inland Church (AIC), Kenya, in 1989 and served as a church planter in Isiolo, northern Kenya, from 1990 to 1993.
 He did his anthropological field research among Swahili Muslims on the eastern coast of Tanzania and on Zanzibar Island from 1996 to 1998.
-He is specialized in Islamic studies with focus on African-Muslim cultures, and also in missiological anthropology.
+He is specialized in Islamic studies with focus on African-Muslim cultures.
 He has been teaching at Africa International University since 2002.
-(He has also taught cultural anthropology for Korean students in every July at Fuller Theological Seminary as an adjunct professor since 2002.)
-Caleb currently lives on the campus of AIU with his wife Manok, who is a professional musician playing the Ka-ya-geum, a twelve-stringed Korean traditional instrument.
-Though being an amateur, Caleb also plays the classical guitar with a history of over forty years’ playing.
-Their two daughters grew up in East Africa.
-They are now living overseas: Lydia working in Seoul, South Korea, and Eunice studying at Calvin College, Grand Rapids, MI, US.
+(He has also taught cultural anthropology for Korean students at Fuller Theological Seminary as an adjunct professor since 2002.)

 Currently serves as the Deputy Vice Chancellor-Planning and Development at Pan Africa Christian University.
 He has spent a total of 18 years at the university: from 1979 to 1989 and then more recently from 2008 to the present.
 This latter period is known as his “second coming.”
 He also served 14 years as the Department chair for Cross-Cultural Studies at Master’s College and Seminary in Toronto, Ontario and 2 years as Academic Dean of Pentecostal Theological College in Addis Ababa, Ethiopia.
 Academically Paul Holds a BA in Biology, and Religion and Culture (Archaeology) from Wilfred Laurier University, an MTS in Old Testament from Gordon-Conwell Theological Seminary, a MA in Education from Wheaton College, and a PhD in Educational Studies from Trinity International University, as well as, a Master Certificate in Organizational Leadership from Villanova University.